Catherine Pepinster

-Catherine Pepinster (born 7 June 1959) is an English editor, historian, commentator and writer with a focus on theology, Catholic and Anglican ecumenism, church history, and religion and politics.
+Catherine Marie Pepinster (born 7 June 1959) is an English editor, historian, commentator and writer with a focus on theology, Catholic and Anglican ecumenism, church history, and religion and politics.
 She was the first female editor of The Tablet in the newspaper's 176-year history.
 In 2017 she published the book The Keys and the Kingdom: The British and the Papacy from John Paul II to Francis.

 Education

 Pepinster has a BA in economics and social science from the University of Manchester, a postgraduate diploma in journalism from City, University of London, and an MA in philosophy and religion from Heythrop College, University of London.